openenergymonitor/emonhub/README.md

 Emonhub is typically used in the OpenEnergyMonitor system to first read data received over serial from either the EmonPi board or the RFM12/69Pi adapter board and then second to then forward this data on to emoncms in a decoded ready-to-use form - based on the configuration in [emonhub.conf](https://github.com/openenergymonitor/emonhub/blob/emon-pi/configuration.md)

 More generally: Emonhub consists of a series of interfacers that can read/subscribe or send/publish data to and from a multitude of services.
+EmonHub supports decoding data from:

+### Enabled by default

+- RFM [JeeLabs data packet structure](http://jeelabs.org/2010/12/07/binary-packet-decoding/) e.g. emonTx, emonTH, JeeNode RFM12 demo etc.

+### Not enabled by default

+*See protocol specific readme's in `/conf`*

+- Smilics energy monitors (added by @K0den)
+- Victron Products e.g  BMV 700 battery monitor (added by @jlark)
+- ModBus e.g. FRONIUS Solar inverter (added by @cjthuys)

+***

-Emonhub is included on the pre-built SD card used by both the EmonPi and Emonbase.
+Emonhub is included on the [emonsD pre-built SD card](https://github.com/openenergymonitor/emonpi/wiki/emonSD-pre-built-SD-card-Download-&-Change-Log) used by both the EmonPi and Emonbase.
 The documentation below convers installing the emon-pi variant of emonhub on linux for self build setups.

 ### Emon-Pi variant

 This variant of emonhub is based on [@pb66 Paul Burnell's](https://github.com/pb66) experimental branch adding:

 - Internal pub/sub message bus based on pydispatcher
-- Tested MQTT interfacer (integrated with new emoncms nodes module)
+- Post to MQTT
-- HTTP Emoncms interfacer (rather than reporter).
+- HTTP(S) Emoncms interface
-- Reporters have been removed.
 - A multi-file implementation of interfacers.
 - Rx and tx modes for node decoding/encoding provides improved control support.
-- json based config file option so that emonhub.conf can be loaded by emoncms - intention is to provide config interface in emoncms.
+- json based config file option so that emonhub.conf can be loaded by emoncms

 ### [emonhub.conf configuration](https://github.com/openenergymonitor/emonhub/blob/emon-pi/configuration.md)